 Meet DOCTOR MILLER

-Dr. R. Cole Lambert, DMD and his family moved to Hopkinsville in 1994, and has served the community as an oral and maxillofacial surgeon ever since.
+Dr. Mark D. Miller, DDS and his family moved to Hopkinsville in 1994, and has served the community as an oral and maxillofacial surgeon ever since.
 He is a fellow of the American Association of Oral and Maxillofacial Surgeons, and a member of the Kentucky Society of Oral and Maxillofacial Surgeons, the American Dental Association, and the West Central Dental Society.
 He maintains current certification by the American Board of Oral and Maxillofacial Surgery, Advanced Cardiac Life Suport, Pediatric Advanced Life Support, and Basic Life Support.
 To update and maintain his knowledge and skills, Mark attends the annual meeting of the American Association of Oral and Maxillofacial Surgeons and meetings of the West Central Dental Society.

 Mark Delmar Miller was born and raised in Santa Cruz, California, the youngest of three children born to Delmar and Kathryn Miller.
 Mark’s family turned their home situated on twenty-five acres of redwood forested land into a summer camp for boys and girls.
 Mark was taught the value of hard work, but also enjoyed the swimming, horseback riding, water skiing, archery, riflery, and the many more activities their camp afforded during the eight weeks it was open each year.
 Mark attended Harbor High School, where he was active in student government and lettered in football, wrestling, and track.
 He graduated in 1973 near the top of his class, winning two scholarships and an award for the best social studies student.
 He was also voted “Most Athletic” by his senior class.